Available at our Fargo location

 What do we do in these monthly sessions?

 In the monthly sessions, you will engage in a highly interactive and enriching learning process.
-Each session focuses on various clinical and professional growth topics utilizing health care experts to guide and advance your clinical judgment and ability to problem solve as well as expand your outlook on your professional career.
+Each session focuses on various clinical and professional growth topics utilizing health care experts.
+These sessions are designed to guide and advance your clinical judgment and ability to problem solve as well as expand your outlook on your professional career.
 Past Nurse Residents have shared that the program also offers a great opportunity to meet other new graduate nurses and share experiences and concerns.

 Here are a few of their comments: